Lindås Municipality: History

 Ancient settlements of Vikings are found in several places.
 At Lindås there are stories of monks coming from England and living with the Viking population.

-Håkonshaugen (from Old Norse haugr meaning mound) at the village of Seim is the burial mound of King Haakon the Good, the third king of Norway.
+Håkonshaugen (from the Old Norse word haugr meaning mound) at the village of Seim is the burial mound of King Haakon the Good, the third king of Norway.
 King Haakon was mortally wounded in 961 at the Battle of Fitjar at nearby Stord.
 Håkonshaugen is the millennium site in the municipality of Lindås.

 The historical play Håkonarspelet ("King with the golden helmet") is performed here every year.
 The play is one of several plays written by author Johannes Heggland.
 The play was written in five parts between 1995 and 1996.
 It centers on events in the life of King Haakon the Good and the king's only daughter, Thora.

 Geography

-Lindås municipality was located mostly on the mainland of the Nordhordland region, just north of the city of Bergen.
+Lindås Municipality was located mostly on the mainland of the Nordhordland region, just north of the city of Bergen.
 The municipality was north of the Osterfjorden and Romarheimsfjorden.
 The Lindås peninsula heads north from there.
 The peninsula juts out west of the Austfjorden, south of the Fensfjorden, and east of the Radfjorden.
-The municipality included the very southernmost tip of the neighboring island of Radøy as well as the island of Luro.
+The municipality included the very southernmost tip of the neighboring island of Radøy as well as the island of Lygra.
 The Lurefjorden cuts into the middle of the peninsula.
 On the east side of the municipality was a mountainous area that was sparsely populated.
+The highest point in the municipality was the 957 m tall mountain Sørdalsnuten, located just west of the border with Modalen Municipality.

 The municipality was surrounded by water on three sides, and the fourth side is mountainous, so there were few road connections to Lindås.
 On the east side, the municipality was accessible by the Eikefet Tunnel, part of the European route E39 highway.
-On the southwest side, the Hagelsund Bridge crossed the fjord to connect to the municipalities of Bergen and Meland to the southwest.
-The Alversund Bridge on the west side connected Lindås to the island municipality of Radøy.
-The municipality of Austrheim was to the north, and it included a small part of the mainland Lindås peninsula, so there was road access there too.
+On the southwest side, the Hagelsund Bridge crossed the fjord to connect to Bergen Municipality and Meland Municipality to the southwest.
+The Alversund Bridge on the west side connected Lindås to the islands of Radøy Municipality.
+Austrheim Municipality was to the north, and it included a small part of the mainland Lindås peninsula, so there was road access there too.